0

 • Burning while urinating

 An imbalance between good/healthy bacteria and bad/unhealthy bacteria is the cause for the inflammation that causes this condition.
-Several factors can make a female more prone to its development such as:
+Several factors can make a female more prone to the development of bad bacteria such as:

 • Repeated antibiotic use